watermarkchurch/tessa/README.md

 To get started with development first follow the instructions on Watermark's [devenv repository][9].
-Once that is setup and working clone down this repository and run the following commands:
+Once that is setup and working clone down this repository and do the following:

+- Get your AWS credentials and put them in [your creds.yml file](#Configuration)
 - `bin/setup` - Run a few app setup tasks
 - `$ docker-compose up` - Start up necessary Docker containers
 - Visit `http://tessa.wcc` in your browser.
 You should see the app!